n8n-io/n8n-docs/docs/1-0-preview.md

 ### Improvements to data processing for multi-input nodes

 This change ensures predictable behavior.
-When building a node, it will be possible to control if incoming nodes get forced to execute (currently this is the default), and it'is possible to define which inputs are required.
+Incoming nodes will no longer be forced to execute when the multi-input node runs.

 [PR #4238](https://github.com/n8n-io/n8n/pull/4238){:target=_blank .external-link}